Robert J. Weitlaner

-Robert J. Weitlaner was born on April 28, 1883, in Steyr, Austria, the son of the civil engineer Julius Weitlaner and Therese Pillinger, a schoolteacher.
+Robert J. Weitlaner (April 28, 1883 - July 23, 1968) was an Austrian-born American-Mexican ethnologist and metallurgist born in Steyr, Austria, the son of the civil engineer Julius Weitlaner and Therese Pillinger, a schoolteacher.
 He studied engineering at Montanuniversität Leoben, from which he graduated in 1908 with the degree of metallurgical engineer.
 A year later he immigrated to the United States, where he practiced his profession with major American steel companies in Pittsburgh (1909-1910), Buffalo (1910-1913), Philadelphia (1913-1916), Baltimore (1916-1919) and Cleveland (1919-1922).
 Weitlaner died in Mexico City on July 23, 1968, aged 86.

 Career

 Weitlaner moved to Mexico in 1922, accompanied by his wife, Olga Lipp, who had followed him to America, and his young daughters Irmgard and Olga.
 In Mexico City, he worked as a metallurgical engineer with La Consolidada, Mexico's largest steel company, until his retirement in 1939.
 The events that led an Austrian professional engineer to Mexico by way of the United States and to a postprofessional career of nearly thirty years resulting in almost a hundred published works.